-Roasted green beans with harissa are a crispy and delicious with a kick of spice.
-These harissa crusted green beans are an easy weeknight side dish, and are the perfect complement to a simple roasted chicken.
-Or add them to your favorite veggie packed Buddha Bowl!
+Roasted green beans with harissa are a crispy and delicious side dish with a touch of heat.
+These harissa crusted green beans are the perfect complement to a simple roasted chicken or addition to your favorite veggie packed Buddha Bowl!

 Plus, these roasted harissa green beans are gluten-free, dairy-free, paleo, vegan, keto friendly, and Whole30 compatible!